This homemade Strawberry Ice Cream is super creamy and full of bright strawberry flavor. I use a secret ingredient for the best flavor and texture.

 - Red Food Coloring (optional)

-- Combine the milk and cream in a small saucepan and heat over medium high heat until scalding hot.
-While the milk heats up, whisk together the yolks, sugar, salt and vanilla in a small bowl.
+- Combine 12 oz whole milk and 12 oz heavy cream in a small saucepan and heat over medium high heat until scalding hot.
+While the milk heats up, whisk together 5 egg yolks, 8 oz granulated sugar, pinch of salt and 1 tbsp vanilla extract in a small bowl.

 - Once the milk mixture is scalding hot, pour it into the bowl with the yolks and whisk to combine